 Sleep monitoring software has received more and more attention and use in recent years.
 According to market research firm Markets and Markets, the global sleep monitoring market is expected to grow from $3.33 billion in 2020 $8.12 billion in 2025, with a CAGR of 19.7%.
 It can be seen that the development trend of the sleep monitoring software industry is relatively stable and showing a trend of increasing year by year.
 As people's health awareness and attention to sleep quality increases, the demand for sleep monitoring software will increase.

-Socio-cultural environment
+Social-cultural environment

-(1) 居民逐渐了解充足睡眠的重要性
+(1) People's attention to sleep quality and sleep time continues to increase

 According to sleep experts and researchers, about half of adults have some degree of sleep problems.
 At the same time, people are becoming more and more aware of the relationship between poor sleep habits and sleep quality and various health problems, such as psychological problems, obesity, diabetes, cardiovascular diseases, cancer, etc. To raise public awareness of adequate sleep, sleep specialists and doctors actively conduct educational campaigns.
 For example, many sleep centers, hospitals, and health organizations offer sleep education courses and sleep coaching services that provide services such as sleep assessment and treatment of sleep disorders.
 In addition, scientific research and advice on sleep and health have been widely reported in various forms of media and social networks.
 In recent years, although many people still have sleep problems, more and more people have begun to recognize the importance of getting enough sleep and taking positive steps to improve sleep quality.